UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_16.md

 It must be quite evident that we really don’t want to do it this way, right?

-There are a lot of limitations, and we haven’t yet separate the time.
+There are a lot of limitations, and we haven’t yet separated the time.

 Calculating the time between dates now can also be extremely difficult.

 (The differing number of days in months is a contributing factor.)

-Thankfully we don’t have do it this way.
+Thankfully we don’t have to do it this way.

-Pandas has some built-in functions that will make our lives much easier.
+Pandas have some built-in functions that will make our lives much easier.

-By the end of this slide deck, we will be able answer the question of *what was Tom’s longest time between rides*.
+By the end of this slide deck, we will be able to answer the question of *what was Tom’s longest time between rides*.

-This is a question that without pandas would have taken hours, instead of minutes.
+This is a question that without pandas, would have taken hours, instead of minutes.

 ---